cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 ![Asset Screen](/gsg/AssetScreen.png "Define your asset here")

-This page corresponds to the Assets that you can set up in the Cobalt app.
+This page corresponds to the Assets this you can set up in the Cobalt app.
 You can access the UI to define your assets in the following ways:

 - Select Assets in the left-hand pane, and select New Asset.